Hawkes autoregressive processes: a new model for multiscale and heterogeneous processes: Proof of results of Section

-is continuous on a open set containing $0$.
-Thus, since the spectral radius is a continuous function of the entries of the matrix, \Cspecbis$[\model]$ ensures that \Cspecbis$[\model_{c}]$ holds for $c$ small enough.
-Thus one can apply point 1 of Lemma \ref{lemB.1} and find that
+Considering assumption \Cexptail$[\model]$, by dominated convergence the function $c \mapsto \Vert e^{c \id} h^p_{p'}\VLd{n_{p'}}$ is continuous on an open set containing $0$.
+Thus, since the spectral radius is a continuous function, \Cspecbis$[\model]$ ensures that \Cspecbis$[\model_{c}]$ holds for $c$ small enough.
+Thus by point 1 of Lemma \ref{lemA.1},